 Rainwater Tree Trenches use trees along with underground structures and perforated pipes for rainwater management.
 Structures underground provide extra room for tree roots to grow while also storing rainwater that can be used by trees.

 Permeable Pavement is a special type of surface used on roads, sidewalks, driveways, and parking lots that allows rainwater to pass through the pavement and soak into the ground.

 The rainwater that falls on our hard urban surfaces – also known as urban rainwater runoff - collects pollutants found on our rooftops, streets, parking lots, and other hard surfaces.
 These pollutants are then conveyed with the water through the sewer system to our treatment plants, or directly into local waterbodies.

 Pollutants commonly found in rainwater include:

-Green rainwater infrastructure captures and help clean rainwater before the water infiltrates into underground aquifers or is conveyed through the sewers to surrounding watersheds.
+Green rainwater infrastructure captures and helps clean rainwater before the water infiltrates into underground aquifers or is conveyed through the sewers to surrounding watersheds.
 A number of studies both in the laboratory and field have proven that GRI is able to capture and help treat rainwater pollutants with the exception of salt.

-Will you be daylighting St George Creek?
+Will you be daylighting St. George Creek?

 Daylighting is a process in which part of a creek which has been buried underground in a pipe gets exposed to the surface.